 There is always some brand of liquor doing a promotion in Vegas so look for those.
 Out by the pool I got a free Malibu Rum cocktail and at the bar two for one Absinthe shots during promotions at the NY NY Hotel.

-What’s a vacation without a little fun?
-No worries, there is plenty to do in Las Vegas with kids that won’t rob you blind.
+What’s a Las Vegas family vacation without a little fun?
+No worries, there is plenty of fun things to do in Las Vegas with kids.
+Here are some kid-friendly things to do in Las Vegas that won’t rob you blind.
+Start by finding some great deals on kid-friendly activities in Las Vegas on Expedia.
+Check Deals.

 In the summer, the pool is the best way to cool down and chill out.
-Many of the hotels along the strip have gorgeous pools that you’ll want to spend some time by, while sipping Pina Coladas in the sun.
+It is also one of the best things to do in Las Vegas for families.
+Many of the Las Vegas hotels along the strip have gorgeous pools that you’ll want to spend some time by, while sipping Pina Coladas in the sun.
 I personally love The Mirage pool, because it is tropical and lush.The Grecian style pools at the other hotels are beautiful, but there is something special about The Mirage’s pool that is more exciting than the rest.

 Although, when Steve Wynn owned The Mirage the pool was better.
 It had water-slides that entertained me for hours as a child.
 Unfortunately, all the water-slides were removed, but the pool still has the fantastic waterfalls, palm trees and seclusion from the strip that I have always loved.
 Pool days are great way to burn up the kids’ energy too, yielding relaxed kids at dinner.Whether I’m hanging with other adults, preggo or in Las Vegas with kids, I’m out there all day.
 The pool gives me a great tan and my wallet a well deserved break.

-The Mirage has the volcano which erupts nightly starting at 8pm and runs every half hour until midnight.
-It is really intense and exciting for the kids.
-It is pretty loud and really hot, so if you kids is a bit jumpy stand back a bit.
+The Mirage has the volcano one of the classic family activities in Las Vegas.
+It erupts nightly starting at 8pm and runs every half hour until midnight.
+The volcano is really intense and exciting for the kids.
+However, it is pretty loud and really hot.
+So, if you kids is a bit jumpy, stand back a bit.

-Inside Caesars Palace, in the middle of the Forum Shops, is the Fall of Atlantis show.
-The statues come alive as they tell the tale of how Atlantis was destroyed.
+Inside Caesars Palace, in the middle of the Forum Shops, is the Fall of Atlantis.
+One of the free kid-friendly shows in Las Vegas; the statues come alive as they tell the tale of how Atlantis was destroyed.
 There is fire, a light show on the ceiling and tons of excitement.
 The great thing is that it is located in front of many dining establishments, so you can enjoy your meal while the kids are being entertained.

 Bellagio has a water and light show that is set to music.